guiomar/app-peak-amplitude/README.md

 ## app-peak-amplitude documentation

-1) Detect mean peak amplitude for each channel
+1) Detect mean amplitude for each channel
 2) Input file is:
     * a `.tsv` file containing the Power Spectral Densities
 5) Ouput files are: